Dr. James Hull

 The latter two are sometimes co-listed as IGS graduate courses.

 “WW1 and the Development of Scientific and Industrial Research in Canadian Universities” in P.J.
-Stortz and Lisa Panayotidis Canadian Universities and War: Culture, Community, and Conflict (forthcoming)
+Stortz and Lisa Panayotidis Canadian Universities and War: Culture, Community, and Conflict (Toronto: University of Toronto Press, 2012).

 "Let Freeness Ring: The Canadian Standard Freeness Tester as Hegemonic Engine".
 Spontaneous Generations.
 4, #1 (2010).